vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-gettokenfromsig-method.md

 #### <a name="parameters"></a>Parâmetros
  `pvSig`
- [in] A assinatura seja mantida e armazenados.
+ [in] A assinatura ser persistidos e armazenados.

  `cbSig`
  [in] A contagem de bytes em `pvSig`.